Skip to main content

 Nepeta spp.
 Catmint *** aromatic foliage, long bloom, great selection

 Oenothera spp.
-Evening Primrose, Sundrops ** may eat when new, very drought tolerant
+Evening Primrose, Sundrops * may eat when new, only for mild areas, very drought tolerant

 Origanum spp.
 Oregano – edible and ornamental *** fragrant foliage, many cool flowering forms

-Paeonia Peony – countless cultivars ** classic, showy blooms, handsome foliage
+Paeonia Peony – countless cultivars ** may eat foliage in fall, classic showy blooms, handsome foliage with nice fall color

 Papaver orientale Oriental Poppy ** fuzzy foliage, may eat